 - 1 If your Quicken file is protected with a password, start Quicken, and then remove the password.
-If you're not sure how, check the documentation that came with your Quicken software for instructions. - 2 Exit from Quicken if it is running. - 3 Install QuickBooks according to the instructions on page 3. - 4 Open QuickBooks by double-clicking the QuickBooks icon on your desktop. - 5 From the File menu, select Import, then Convert from Quicken.
+If you're not sure how, check the documentation that came with your Quicken software for instructions. - 2 Exit from Quicken if it is running. - 3 Install QuickBooks.
+Instructions on installing QuickBooks are included in the "Installing & Learning to Use QuickBooks Guide". - 4 Open QuickBooks by double-clicking the QuickBooks icon on your desktop. - 5 From the File menu, select Import, then Convert from Quicken.
 The Important Documentation window appears. - 6 Click View Help for information about converting from Quicken. - 7 Close the help window, then click OK. - 8 Choose the Quicken file you want to convert, then click Open. - 9 Follow the instructions on your screen to convert your file.